iZyCorp/Call-of-Duty-Java-API/README.md

 }
 ```

-:warning: __Consider instanciating RequestManager object only once, as it has a heavy impact on client response since it is holding a HTTP Client.__
+:warning: __Consider instanciating RequestManager object only once, as it has a heavy impact on client response since it is holding an HTTP Client.__

-###### Fetch User data
+### Fetch User data

 ```java
 public class Main {